AAlghoul9/samtool/README.md

 ---

 ## Requirements
-- Python 3.12 (recommended).
-Other versions may work but are not guaranteed by the pinned wheels.
+- Python 3.12 (required).
+The pinned PyTorch/torchvision wheels do not support Python 3.13.
 - Internet connection on first run to download the model weights and processor from Hugging Face.
 - Disk space for model cache (several GB).
 Downloaded to `~/.cache/huggingface` by default.